Material Planning Within Manufacturing

 Minimum order quantities (e.g. pallet constraints)

-Purchase order splits to better align with production schedules
+Purchase order splits to better align with multi-supplier requirements

 Strengthening Control and Compliance